zachmccabe/beijing/docs/faq.md

 You can use any app that supports EPUB files.
 Off the top of my head: **iBooks,** [Calibre](https://calibre-ebook.com/) and **Kobo** all support EPUB files.
 Axet’s [Book Reader](https://axet.gitlab.io/android-book-reader/) is quickly becoming my personal favorite.

-The book was written for travelers who need quick answers, and is designed so it's easy to read on your phone.
+The book is written for travelers who need quick answers, and is designed so it's easy to read on your phone.

 ## Can you still read it on Kindle?